-During periods where there is no repurchase offer in effect, neither tender offer funds nor interval funds have restrictions with respect to portfolio liquidity.
-As discussed above, once an interval fund provides notice to shareholders of a repurchase offer, the fund is required to maintain one hundred percent of the repurchase offer amount in liquid assets (which may include a line of credit or similar instruments).
+During periods in which there is no repurchase offer in effect, neither tender offer funds nor interval funds have restrictions with respect to portfolio liquidity.
+As discussed above, once an interval fund provides notice to shareholders of a repurchase offer, the fund is required to maintain one hundred per cent of the repurchase offer amount in liquid assets (which may include a line of credit or similar instruments).
 Depending on the timing of the individual steps of the repurchase offer, an interval fund would be required to hold the repurchase offer amount in liquid assets for up to fifty-six days at every periodic interval.
-At the other extreme, an interval fund that conducted annual repurchase offers would have to maintain at least five percent of its portfolio in liquid assets for a minimum of twenty-one days every year.
+At the other extreme, an interval fund that conducted annual repurchase offers would have to maintain at least five per cent of its portfolio in liquid assets for a minimum of twenty-one days every year.

 Tender offer funds have considerably more flexibility with regard to portfolio liquidity.
 Even during the period while the tender offer is open, tender offer funds do not have any liquidity restrictions.
 As noted above, tender offer funds are required to pay redemption proceeds "promptly"; however, tender offer funds routinely delay payment of redemption proceeds in order to match the liquidity timeline of their underlying investments.
-For example, a tender offer fund holding a portfolio of privately-offered hedge funds could pay redemption proceeds when received by the tender offer fund after the tender offer fund has requested withdrawal from its portfolio hedge funds-even for several months, if necessary.
+For example, if necessary, a tender offer fund holding a portfolio of privately offered hedge funds could delay the payment of redemption proceeds to the fund's shareholders even for several months after the tender offer fund has requested withdrawal from its portfolio hedge funds.
 This feature would allow a tender offer fund to determine its liquidity needs only after the tender offer has been completed.
-Furthermore, many tender offer funds invest in hedge funds with an "audit holdback" requirement, whereby a certain portion of the hedge fund investor's withdrawal proceeds will be held back until a hedge fund level audit has been conducted and the withdrawal proceeds amount has been confirmed.
+Furthermore, many tender offer funds invest in hedge funds with an "audit holdback" requirement, whereby a certain portion of the hedge fund investor's withdrawal proceeds will be held back until a hedge-fund-level audit has been conducted and the withdrawal proceeds amount has been confirmed.
 Tender offer funds regularly institute a similar policy with respect to their own shareholders.
-For example, some tender offer funds commit to paying ninety percent of redemption proceeds within thirty, sixty or even ninety days.
+For example, some tender offer funds commit to paying ninety per cent of redemption proceeds within thirty, sixty or even ninety days.
 Such a tender offer fund will distribute the balance of tender offer proceeds only after it has conducted its own audit.
 This feature allows tender offer funds to invest in a broader range of asset categories and time payment of redemption proceeds with the liquidity of their underlying investments.
 Because of this flexibility, the tender offer fund structure has been the vehicle of choice for registered funds of hedge funds, despite the enhanced disclosure obligations required by tender offers conducted in accordance with Rule 13e-4.